Free Resources

 For Help in Receiving Child Support Payments:

-• Apply online: Go to www.texasattorneygeneral.gov and click on the Child Support tab
+- Apply online at The Texas Attorney General’s website and click on the Child Support tab

 For Help with Child Access and Visitation Issues: